B4si1/basil_land/README.md

 3. **Build Houses:** Expand your empire by building houses to accommodate more workers.
 4. **Trade with Trader:** Use the trader to exchange resources and workers for gold and vice versa.
 5. **Build Tower:** Erect a tower to acquire buffs that enhance your resource collection speed.
+6. **Save and Autosave:** Save your progress manually or let the game autosave at regular intervals to ensure you never lose your hard-earned progress.
+7. **Reset:** Reset the game if you want to start fresh or experiment with different strategies.
+8. **Event Log:** Check the event log to keep track of significant milestones, achievements, and actions.
+9. **Buff Bar:** Monitor the buff bar to see active buffs and their remaining durations.

 ## WIP